We hope you are all keeping safe and well.

 A big thank you for the items which we have already received.

-We have been made aware that some children have been mixing with families and friends, please try and keep everyone safe by sticking to the rules so that we can welcome all pupils back to school as soon as possible.
+We have been made aware that some children have been mixing with families and friends, please stick to the rules so that we can welcome all pupils back to school as soon as possible.
+It is really important that you enjoy your half term break, but do so carefully and considerately to keep everyone safe.

 Cathy Gouldstone and Lucy Kent and all the staff at North Marston School.